This amazing experience offers Victorian Year 10 and 11 students the

 opportunity to spend a week immersed in some of Australia’s top companies.

 The winner for each company has been announced.

 Global Advertising Agency Leo Burnett continues to be ranked as one of the top five advertising agencies in the world.
 In Melbourne, the agency represents a vast list of clients including Slurpee, Nintendo, SPC and Peters Ice Cream.

 Congratulations to Noah Churches

-Noah will learn about brand management, attend a creative briefing, brainstorming session and get hands on with your own brief, attend a sound recording and mixing session for radio or TV commercial, and review digital creative to learn the importance of social media.
+Noah learned about brand management, attended a creative briefing, brainstorming session and got hands on with his own brief, attended a sound recording and mixing session for radio or TV commercial, and reviewed digital creative to learn the importance of social media.

 Globally, Honda is the largest engine manufacturer, a leader in automotive research and development.
 Honda’s focus on clever thinking and joyful design inspires creative and innovative products that enhance mobility and benefit society.

 Mike worked with the Honda Communications Department to get a true understanding of what integrated marketing looks like in the real world.
 He attended meetings with Honda's creative agency and learned about the TV, radio, print and digital production process.

 Nova Entertainment is Australia's fastest growing entertainment company with interests all across the media industry.
 As one of the media industry's most innovative companies, Nova Entertainment's mission is to create content that is loved and shared by audiences, wherever they are.